jack-fleenor/cs162/WeekOne/Files.md

 1. The name of the file you're attempting to access ( must be exact )
 2. File Path
 3. File type
-4. Delimiters such as space, tab, comma, or newline charactrs.
+4. Delimiters such as space, tab, comma, or newline characters.

 ```cpp
 // Example File Paths: